audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     project, but will affect other builds of Audacity unless wxWidgets 2.6.3 is used.

- * Using Delete or Backspace when the rate in the project rate dropdown is highlighted deletes selected tracks.

  * Export Multiple fails with no export or warning if an empty label is encountered.